 The Latin alphabet used to encode the signs (TX1) composing the text (E33) of the inscription in Latin language occurring on the Arch of Constantine (E22).

 The Cypriot syllabary used in Iron Age Cyprus for codifying the Arcado-Cypriot dialect.

-Scope Note: Subclass of E29 Design or Procedure refers to a conventional system consisting of a set of signs (graphemes, TX8) used to codify a natural language, by means of specific rules in the combination and phonological value assignment of the chosen graphemes.
-As each code, a writing systems requires shared understanding between writers and readers allowing the transmission of the message.
-It is used to produce a TX1 Written Text during a TX2 Writing event.
+The Chinese (Han) script used by Wang Xizhi to write the manuscript Lanting Xu (“Orchid Pavilion Preface”).

 In First Order Logic: